hypergonial/snedbot_v1/README.md

 `!quack` ???
 ### How to use:
-After installing discord.py, create a .env in your project folder with your bot token in this format: `TOKEN=yourtokenhere`.
+After installing [discord.py](https://github.com/Rapptz/discord.py) and [aiosqlite](https://pypi.org/project/aiosqlite/), create a .env in your project folder with your bot token in this format: `TOKEN=yourtokenhere`.
 The bot should then run correctly.